'I don't know if I'm going to have a quiet life after Messi's quotes' - Koeman reacts after Barca superstar calls for unity at Camp Nou | Goal.com

-'I don't know if I'm going to have a quiet life after Messi's quotes' - Koeman reacts after Barca superstar calls for unity at Camp Nou
+'I don't know if I'm going to have a quiet life' - Koeman reacts after Messi calls for unity at Barcelona

 Ronald Koeman has responded to Lionel Messi's call for unity at Camp Nou, admitting he doesn't know if he's "going to have a quiet life" after the Barcelona superstar's latest quotes.